Understanding Micron Sizes in Hashmaking

 FAQ: Best Micron Size for Live Rosin

-What’s the best micron range for live rosin?
+What’s the best micron range for bubble hash?

 Does micron size affect rosin color?